FMA350/FMA350.github.io/_pages/about.md

 and learning more about the history and cultures that surround us.
 </p>
 <p>
 Professionally, I am a software engineer and my tool of choice is C++.
-At the moment, I am working in the FinTech industry and I am thoroughly enjoying the process of discovering the intricacies of this fascinating sector.
+I am working in the FinTech industry and I am thoroughly enjoying the process of discovering the intricacies of this fascinating sector.
 <i>I like to solve complex problems with elegant solutions</i>.<br></p>
 <p>